Air conditioners are selling out fast, but these air coolers are the clever budget alternative (and still in stock)

 (Image credit: Amazon)

-So if you're struggling to find an in-stock air conditioner or want a budget cooling alternative, this compact, bestselling air cooler could just be the sweet spot.
+If you're struggling to find an in-stock air conditioner or want a budget cooling alternative, a compact air cooler could just be the sweet spot.

 It won't necessarily cool down your room like an AC, but it can make you feel a lot more chill, and I think that's what really counts in the middle of a muggy UK summer.